 Attacks on rescue workers, many arrests in Berlin

-It's a New Year like many years before - with celebrations, fireworks and emergency services in a state of emergency.
-At least there are no major riots in Berlin, but there are once again attacks on officers and emergency services.
-New Year's Eve ends in tragedy for a young man in Koblenz.
+It's a New Year's Eve like so many others: with celebrations, fireworks and chaos.
+Although there are no major riots in Berlin, there are once again attacks and numerous injuries to police officers.
+The night ended in tragedy for several young men.
+One of them detonated a banned ball bomb.

 Fire department in continuous operation